kjolley/BIGSdb_documentation/curator_guide/0160_uploading_contigs.rst

 containing only homopolymeric repeats (which can be artefactually produced by some assembler software versions) from your contig list.

-If your database has experiments defined (experiments are used for grouping sequences and can be used to filter the sequences used in :ref:`tag scanning <tag_scanning>`), you can also choose to upload your contigs as part of an experiment.
-To do this, select the experiment from the dropdown list box.

 .. image:: /images/curation/upload_contigs9.png

 .. _upload_contigs_batch: